Library update information for CCOM Faculty: 2023-24

-CHECKING-OUT BOOKS In-person: books can once again be browsed in-person on the shelves, and checked-out at the Circulation Desk: 1st floor, southside.
-Self-pickup using outside lockers: if going to the Circulation Desk in-person is not convenient for you, books can also be requested online, and picked up from lockers outside the library's south side glass doors, facing the Quad/McCarthy Hall (similar to the Amazon lockers at the TSU).
+CHECKING-OUT BOOKS Retrieving books from the shelves yourself: books are available for browsing in-person on the shelves, and checked-out at the Circulation Desk: 1st floor South.
+Books are located on various floors (for example: 2nd North, 4th South, 5th South; a map of all floors is here).
+Ordering books to be paged for you, and then picked up: the library also provides a paging service, where you can order (request) books on the online catalog, OneSearch, and then pick them up from the "Hold shelf" at the Circulation Desk, 1st floor.
+Details are here.
+Outside locker pickup option: if going to the Circulation Desk in-person is not convenient for you, books can also be requested online, and picked up from lockers outside the library's southside glass doors, facing the Quad/McCarthy Hall (similar to the Amazon lockers at the TSU).
 Here's how it works: (1) Search for the book you want using OneSearch on the library’s homepage; (2) Click the book’s title, then click the “Sign in for more options” link; (3) Follow the instructions to send your book to a locker.
 If you have any problems or questions, contact email@example.com or 657-278-2721.
-New!
 Instant check-out with MeeScan: MeeScan is an app that you can download onto your smart phone from new kiosks in the library.
 The app allows you to scan a book’s barcode to check it out instantly, without having to go to the circulation desk.
 A demo video of using MeeScan is here (from another library, but the procedure is the same).

 To return books—including overdue books—simply bring them to the Circulation Desk, 1st floor southside.
 Or, use any of the library’s 3 outdoor return bins: (a) by the south-side sliding glass doors, facing the Quad/McCarthy Hall; (b) by the west doors, facing the Bookstore; (c) in the big silver bin, in the Lot I faculty parking lot (between EC and ECS) next to the disabled parking stalls (see campus map).

-Interlibrary Loan is in full operation.
+Interlibrary Loan service is the same as usual.
 This includes both e-materials (PDFs of articles) and physical books—whether from other CSU campuses (CSU+) or outside universities.
-Pickup of physical books is at the Circulation Desk, as usual.
+Pickup of physical books is still at the Circulation Desk.
 You can always check your Interlibrary Loan order status by clicking "My Library" at the Library Homepage.

-A hot topic is the availability of e-textbooks.
-Some of you, in preparing your Fall curriculum, have already chosen e-textbooks through your publisher.
-Some of you may be choosing free Open Access textbooks (OA textbooks are listed here).
+In preparing your course curricula, some of you may have chosen e-textbooks through your publisher or free Open Access textbooks (OA textbooks are discussed here).
 The library can check and see if your textbook is purchasable and affordable as a multi-user library e-book.
-For example, at this page is a list of several Comm textbooks we have purchased as library e-books for Spring 2022.
+For example, at this page is a list of several CCOM textbooks we purchased as library e-books for Spring 2023.
 However, please understand this is not always possible.
-Many publishers refuse to make e-textbooks available to libraries, and instead only allow individual student purchases to maintain their profits (this industry practice is well-stated by another library, here). http://www.library.fullerton.edu/services/etextbooks.php
+Many publishers refuse to make e-textbooks available to libraries, and instead only allow individual student purchases to maintain their profits (this industry practice is well-stated by another library, here).

 LIBRARY VIDEOS (STREAMING AND DVDs) Streaming: the library has a large collection of streaming videos related to COMM (documentaries, feature films, etc.) These are all cataloged in our OneSearchcatalog.
 For example, if you wanted to view the advertising documentary Killing Us Softly, typing it in OneSearch brings it up with a link to view via streaming.
-Our streaming videos come from several vendors: Kanopy, Avon, Swank, PBS, etc. (See FAQs on Kanopy and Swank, below).
+Our streaming videos come from several streaming video vendors: Kanopy, Alexander Street, Docuseek, Swank, etc. (See FAQs on Kanopy and Swank, below).
 Understandably, our streaming collection won’t include every title you may need.
-So if there are specific titles you need that are not in OneSearch, you can contact me, or our purchasing librarian Keri Prelitz (email@example.com), and we can try to purchase.
+So if there are specific titles you need that are not in OneSearch, you can contact me or the Library's purchasing Librarian Keri Prelitz (email@example.com), and we can try to purchase.
 However, keep in mind institutional streaming subscriptions are much more expensive than for an individual person (like a $2.99 Amazon rental), so our being able to get your title(s) is not guaranteed.

 LIBRARY INSTRUCTION SESSIONS